 SUPPLEMENTAL OR DIVERSIONARY FEEDING

 Supplemental or diversionary feeding of deer may be considered as a method to draw deer away from urban areas where they are not wanted.
-However, this practice may actually exacerbate existing problems and create new ones.
-(The Wildlife Society 2007).
+However, this practice may actually exacerbate existing problems and create new ones (The Wildlife Society 2007).
 Increasing access to anthropogenic foods will likely attract even more deer into an area where there may already be an overabundant population thus increasing conflicts Likewise, concern for the spread of CWD and other diseases should be paramount, as concentrating many deer at one feeding area can exacerbate and promote the transmission of disease.

 With supplemental feeding, deer will continue to browse on natural vegetation, with increased damage near feeding sites.
 Deer may become reliant on supplemental food and they are more likely to become tame as they associate food with people, increasing the likelihood of conflict with or even danger to humans.